 - It will instantly start connecting to the vehicle.

-- You will need to download the “Leaf Spy Lite” app so you can be able to connect it to your Nissan Leaf’s computer system via the OBD-II (a wireless dongle).
+- You will need to download the “Leaf Spy Lite” app so you can connect it to your Nissan Leaf’s computer system via the OBD-II (a wireless dongle).

-The Leaf Spy has got many versions but the Leaf Spy Lite is the free version, which I recommend getting when you are just starting out.
+The Leaf Spy has got many versions but the Leaf Spy Lite is the free version, which I recommend getting if you are just getting started.